Skip to content

 Learn more about the Center’s flagship program, Transnational Political Networks

-The CIAWC’s Global Ideas Lab provides Northeastern faculty with the funding and space needed to convene meetings amongst potential collaborators, both inside and outside of Northeastern.
+The CIAWC’s Global Ideas Lab supports Northeastern faculty and graduate students with the space needed to convene meetings amongst potential collaborators, both inside and outside of Northeastern.
 These projects may be collaborative or an opportunity for scholars working on similar topics to share feedback on specific research topics.
 We are particularly interested in supporting scholars and projects trying to work across new fields and disciplines.

 Proposer: Dr. Sarah Riccardi-Swartz